Valken/python-cdk/.github/README.md

 # GitHub Copilot Custom Resources

-This directory contains custom GitHub Copilot agents, instructions, and prompts tailored for AWS serverless development with CDK and Lambda Powertools.
+This directory contains custom GitHub Copilot agents, instructions, and prompts tailored for AWS serverless development with CDK and FastAPI.

 ## 📁 Directory Structure